Purity Culture Dropout™ Queer Support Groups

 As your facilitator, I promise to provide you with a welcoming environment, education, support, warmth, and pep talks about what a badass you are.

+We’ll support each other through difficult family relationships, breakups, divorces, job stuff, coming out, general life anxiety, politics, grief, and loss.
 We’ll also have so much fun!
 We’ll laugh, and we’ll celebrate queer joy together.
 We’ll offer each other encouragement for our personal wins, every day victories, and the special experience of being a queer person in this world.

 I’ve been running the Purity Culture Dropout™ Queer Support Groups since 2020.
 In that time I’ve seen friendships and chosen family form.
 Members get together and hang out in real life, even ones who live far from each other.
 Many of us (me included) get on reunion video calls to catch up and stay in each other’s lives.
 The relationships formed in these groups are truly special.